raspberrypilearning/make-crumble-robot-head/en/step_1.md

 title: What you will learn
 ---

-+ How to make a pushrod mechanism
++ How to make and use a pushrod mechanism
-+ How to find servo angles for an open and closed mouth
++ How to find servo angles needed for an open and closed mouth
-+ How to make a code a moving robot mouth
++ How to code a servo powered moving robot mouth sequence

 --- /collapse ---